flexera-public/sca-codeinsight-reports-spdx/README.md

 **Submodule Repositories**

-This repository contains one submodules pointing to another git repo for code that can be in common to multiple projects.
+This repository contains one submodule pointing to another git repo for code that can be in common to multiple projects.
 After the initial clone of sca-codeinsight-reports-spdx you will need to enter the cloned directory, link and pull down the necessary code via

     git submodule init
     git submodule update